-ii.
-(U) Access to raw FISA-acquired information in an FBI electronic and data storage system or ad hoc system must be requested from and approved by an executive at FBI Headquarters in a position no lower than Deputy Assistant Director (DAD) and in coordination with the Deputy General Counsel of the FBI National Security and Cyber Law Branch or a Senior Executive Service attorney in the National Security and Cyber Law Branch or a Will be considered on a case-by-case basis.
-Access to raw FISA-acquired information in any other form must be requested from and approved by an executive at FBI Headquarters in a position no lower than Section Chief in the FBI National Security Branch and in coordination with a Section Chief in the FBI National Security and Cyber Law Branch, and will be considered on a case-by-case basis;

-iii.
-(S//NF) A request for access must specify to which FBI electronic and data and storage system or ad hoc system, FISC docket numbers and/or identifier of a certification executed by the DNI and Attorney General pursuant to section 702 of the Act (e.g., "DNI/AG 702(h) Certification and targeted facilities the prosecutor needs access, why such access is necessary, and the duration of such access;

-iv.
-(U) All individuals receiving authorization to have access to raw FISA-acquired information in an FBI electronic and data storage system or ad hoc system must receive user training on the system(s) to which they seek access, and training on the relevant FBI minimization procedures and any relevant supplemental minimization procedures applicable to the information to which they have access;

-v.
-(U) Access shall be terminated no later than the conclusion of the relevant investigation or prosecution; and vi.
+- i.
+(U) Access to raw FISA-acquired information must be limited to that which is consistent with their responsibilities as federal prosecutors and necessary to carry out their responsibilities efficiently during a specific investigation or prosecution; - ii.
+(U) Access to raw FISA-acquired information in an FBI electronic and data storage system or ad hoc system must be requested from and approved by an executive at FBI Headquarters in a position no lower than Deputy Assistant Director (DAD) and in coordination with the Deputy General Counsel of the FBI National Security and Cyber Law Branch or a Senior Executive Service attorney in the National Security and Cyber Law Branch, and will be considered on a case-by-case basis.
+Access to raw FISA-acquired information in any other form must be requested from and approved by an executive at FBI Headquarters in a position no lower than Section Chief in the FBI National Security Branch and in coordination with a Section Chief in the FBI National Security and Cyber Law Branch, and will be considered on a case-by-case basis; - iii.
+(G.T.T.)
+A request for access must specify to which FBI electronic and data and storage system or ad hoc system, FISC docket numbers and/or identifier of a certification executed by the DNI and Attorney General pursuant to section 702 of the Act (e.g., "DNI/AG 702(h) Certification and targeted facilities the prosecutor needs access, why such access is necessary, and the duration of such access; - iv.
+(U) All individuals receiving authorization to have access to raw FISA-acquired information in an FBI electronic and data storage system or ad hoc system must receive user training on the system(s) to which they seek access, and training on the relevant FBI minimization procedures and any relevant supplemental minimization procedures applicable to the information to which they have access; - v.
+(U) Access shall be terminated no later than the conclusion of the relevant investigation or prosecution; and - vi.
 (U) Federal prosecutors may immediately be given access to raw FISA-acquired information if FBI personnel determine that an immediate threat to life or of serious damage to property necessitates immediate access, and if such immediate access is given to federal prosecutors, notification shall be made to FBI Headquarters, FBI's Office of General Counsel, and the NSD.